 Founder and President

 Dave grew up in the Pacific Northwest, but moved to St. Louis in 1985 when he joined Monsanto as an environmental scientist.
 His academic training was at Stanford University and the University of Washington in Seattle, where he earned his B.S. and Ph.D. degrees, both in chemical engineering.
-He retired from Monsanto in July 2014, but he is still very active in the global scientific community, where he leads a non-profit research center helping adapt food systems to climate change.
-Dave has served as a Deacon at Central Presbyterian Church in Clayton, and is currently part of the core team for Central West End Church, a multi-ethnic church being launched in that rapidly developing part of St. Louis.
-Dave formed St. Louis Reconciliation Network in September 2012, prompted by a heart heavy with dismay at the racism – both personal and institutional – that plagues the region.
-Dave is a single Dad, raising his seventh grade daughter here in St. Louis.
-He also has two older children, a daughter who is a CPA in Denver, and a son who is a 3rd-year law student in Seattle.
+He retired from Monsanto in July 2014, but he is still very active in the global scientific community, where he leads efforts to enhance the productivity, resilience, sustainability of domestic fruit & vegetable supply chains.
+Dave has served as a Deacon at Central Presbyterian Church in Clayton, and on the core team for Central West End Church, a multi-ethnic church being launched in that rapidly developing part of St. Louis.
+Dave formed the St. Louis Reconciliation Network in September 2012, prompted by a heart heavy with dismay at the racism – both personal and institutional – that plagues the region.
+Dave is a single Dad, raising his high school daughter here in St. Louis.
+He also has two older children, a daughter who is a CPA and a son who is a lawyer.
 Dave’s hobbies include early morning runs, guitar, piano, song-writing and preparing home-made dinners for his weekly Bible Study Group.

 Peggy is a proud product of the South, having been born and raised in North Carolina.
 After graduating with a Bachelor of Arts Degree in Education from Duke University, she married her high school sweetheart, Paul.
 They moved to St. Louis in 1971.
 Peggy was a stay-at-home mom while she and Paul raised a daughter and a son in Ballwin, Missouri.
 She eventually continued her education in Art and Interior Design at Maryville University in St. Louis, and Parsons NYC School of Design in Italy.